Aelita0319/cs302/Project 19 Design Document.md

 In Linux operating system, it is important to know how to check the resource usage of the system including memory, CPU and hard disk.
 This can help us better understand the operation of each program.
 If an application or program occupies too many resources, it will affect the execution of the system.
 We should fix this problem and optimize it.
 In this case, a favorable tool which can statistic the memory usage in real-time will be needed.

-Linux already has many commends that can show the usage of resources such as free, top and vmstat, which can show different types of recources.
-They can be approriate reference object of our design.
+Linux already has many commends that can show the usage of resources such as `free`, `top` and `vmstat`, which can show different types of recources.
+All of them have similarities to the functions we want to achieve therefore they might be good reference object of our design.

-//free, top, vmstat 等
+The `free` command provides information about the total amount of the physical and swap memory, as well as the free and used memory.
+When used without any option, the `free` command will display information about the memory and swap in kibibyte.
+1 kibibyte (KiB) is 1024 bytes.

+The `top` command is a commonly used performance analysis tool under Linux, which can display the resource occupancy status of each process in the system in real time, similar to the task manager of Windows.

+The `Vmstat` is the abbreviation of Virtual Meomory Statistics (virtual memory statistics), which can dynamically monitor the virtual memory, process, and CPU activities of the operating system in real time.

 ## Description